 It is hard to prove emotional and psychological violence.
 Most perpetrators are very crafty and will lie shamelessly.
 As has been amply proven, memory is notoriously unreliable, and the more you can document, the stronger your case will be.
+Lawyers insist on that!
 Even when you are told that there is no point in taking notes, persist.
 You won’t be sorry!

 - Take notes on what happens between you and your abuser including dates, places and circumstances.

 - Create a log of every meeting with authorities, social workers, police.

 - Take photos of your bruises or other wounds, even if they have been reported to the authorities

 - Take photos of your children which show that you are a caring mother.

 - Try to record arguments; for now recordings are not always admissible evidence, but sometimes they are.